Analysis of Divide and Lose (synopsis)

 pattern of AAAA BBBB CCCC DD—creating blocks of identical rhymes

 that intensify the sonic unity within each quatrain.
-The verse
+The verses also

-approximates iambic pentameter rhythm, lending a formal elegance.
+rhyme).
+The lyrics approximate an iambic pentameter rhythm, lending a

 Repetition and Anaphora